-474 To our knowledge, this is the first study to use a personalised assessment, 2D optical distortion method, to compare young and middle-aged women's perceptual performance of 475 476 their perceived actual and ideal body image.
-Our analyses included also anthropometric 477 covariates, such as BMI, body dissatisfaction and sociocultural influences, which are all 478 factors that are well-known contributors to the aetiology and development of EDs (Culbert et 479 al.,2015; Pedersen et al., 2018) during lifespan.
-Ultimately, we investigated if specific 480 differences in negative attitudinal components of body image, i.e., beauty ideals/pressures 481 and body-related concerns, may interact with women' age and may affect body image 482 perceptual self-estimates in a way which is substantially different in younger and middle-483 aged women.
-In line with a multidimensional model of body image according to which the 484 size someone believes themselves to be is a combination of attitudinal and perceptual factors 485 (Cash & Deagle, 1997), our results suggest that the accuracy of women's judgments of their 486 perceived current and ideal body shape is modulated by the age group they belong to and 487 negative attitudes towards their bodies, particularly their concerns for body parts.
+BMI body mass index, Att attitudinal, Press pressures, Int internalization lifespan.
+Ultimately, we investigated if specific differences in negative attitudinal components of body image, i.e. beauty ideals/pressures and body-related concerns, may interact with women' age and may affect body image perceptual selfestimates in a way which is substantially different in younger and middle-aged women.
+In line with a multidimensional model of body image according to which the size someone believes themselves to be is a combination of attitudinal and perceptual factors (Cash and Deagle III 1997), our results suggest that the accuracy of women's judgements of their perceived current and ideal body shape is modulated by the age group they belong to and negative attitudes towards their bodies, particularly their concerns for body parts.